Indirect search of Heavy Neutral Leptons using the DUNE Near Detector: Conclusions

-The cornerstone of this work is to assume that the parent mesons, which products compose a neutrino beam, can decay into Heavy Neutral Leptons, resulting in the disappearance of $\nu_\mu$ and $\nu_e$ CC events in the LArTPC of the DUNEND.
-For five years per mode (neutrino/antineutrino) and on-axis configuration, this deficit shows that DUNEND will set competitive bounds for $|U_{\mu4}|^2<6\times10^{-5}$ and $|U_{e4}|^2<9\times10^{-5}$ for masses below 8 MeV and 7 MeV, respectively.
+For five years per mode (neutrino/antineutrino), on-axis configuration and a 5\% overall normalization uncertainty we get limits of $|U_{\mu4}|^2<2\times 10^{-2}$ and $|U_{e4}|^2<1.5\times 10^{-2}$ below 1.5 MeV.
+We also included a more pessimistic scenario of a 20\% systematic uncertainty and were still able to set bounds of $|U_{\mu4}|^2<8.5\times 10^{-2}$ and $|U_{e4}|^2<6.5\times 10^{-2}$ below 1.4 MeV.
 These limits are better than the ones predicted by DUNE direct searches or even placed in mass regions inaccessible to them.
 These bounds are still competitive for the off-axis configuration.
-Besides, we explore the capacity of determining the allowed parameter space region $(m_N,|U_{\alpha4}|^2)$ for some specific pair values, obtaining uncertainties in the order of 0.45\% and 5\% for $m_N=30$ MeV and $|U_{\mu4}|^2=10^{-3}$, respectively.
+Besides, we explore the capacity of determining the allowed parameter space region $(m_N,|U_{\alpha4}|^2)$ for the specific parameter values $m_N=0.1$ MeV and $|U_{\mu4}|^2=5\times10^{-2}$ and found that, although there is a large degeneracy in the value of $m_N$, it is possible to constraint $|U_{\mu4}|^2$ with uncertainties in the order of 50(100)\% for a 5(10)\% overall normalization uncertainty in the CC event rates.
 Finally, it is worth noting that the disappearance of CC events as a HNL signature is complementary to the direct observation or HNL decays, showing an attractive potential to be used in neutrino Near Detectors with high $\nu$ CC event rates.